zompiexx/wargames/README.md

   * Option to change area code in the dialer and save new default
   * User access levels from 1 - 5 now valid.
 For INTERNET and ARPANET, Access Level 3 required, Backdoor and User Management functions, Access Level 5 required.
 Basic permissions, Access Level 1 Required.
 2,4 for future development.
   * Edit and Exit options added to Global Thermonuclear War Game
+  * root account added to users.txt and users management removed from joshua account options. default password for root account = password. this can be changed by users with access-level 5 or above.

 * Bank
   * Very simple program, just accepts any username and password